-'''

 node/c0-0c0s6n1:/ # exit

-'''

 4. Update the boot automation script to start the RSIP client on the SDB node.
-This line is simply a modprobe of the krsip module with the IP argument pointing to the HSN IP address of the RSIP server node; place the new line towards the end of the file, immediately before any 'motd' or 'ip route add' lines.
-For example, if the IP address of the RSIP server is 10.128.0.14, type the following commands.
+This line is simply a modprobe of the krsip module with the IP argument pointing to the HSN IP address of the RSIP server node and specifying the requested number of ports; place the new line towards the end of the file, immediately before any 'motd' or 'ip route add' lines.
+For example, if the IP address of the RSIP server is 10.128.0.14 and 32 ports are requested, type the following commands.

-'''

-crayadm@smw:~> vi /opt/cray/etc/auto.xthostname

-RSIP client startup

-lappend actions { crms_exec_via_bootnode "sdb" "root" "modprobe krsip
+''' crayadm@smw:~> vi /opt/cray/etc/auto.xthostname RSIP client startup lappend actions { crms_exec_via_bootnode "sdb" "root" "modprobe krsip ip=10.128.0.14use_rsip_local_ports=1 num_ports=32" } '''

-ip=10.128.0.14 rsip_local_ports=1" }

-'''

-Procedure 112.
+Procedure 116.
 Adding the SDB node as an RSIP client to an existing RSIP configuration